Deadline for submissions is Monday, January 7.

 Limited technical support is available to all lead artists.
 Each space will have basic lighting and sound support.
 Elaborate, highly-specific and proprietary technical needs are rarely offered.
 Station Hope is more about the performance and the art rather than elaborate technical elements, but don’t confuse minimalism and resourcefulness with lack of style and quality.
 Artists are welcome to make elaborate plans for their space, but they must be ready to implement the plans with little time in the space and technical support from CPT.

 Station Hope venues have limitations and sometimes we need to place lead artists in spaces that may not fully accommodate the ideal elements of your performance.
 We need you, the artist, to work creatively to adapt your program to fit into the event and work well with the other performances.

 There will be a Stage Manager (if necessary) available for the event, but lead artists should provide their own artistic collaborators and produce their individual performance or installation.
 CPT staff will be available for consultation and support where possible.

-Proposing for Station Hope
+Proposing a performance or visual art for Station Hope

 Proposals should be bold, inventive and thought provoking.
 Proposals can range from choirs, dance, short plays, art installations, poetry, performance art, wandering characters, solo pieces, etc.